Rayven-D/CS3365_Project1/README.md

 >Below is a video link to the program in action.

 [![CS 3365 Project HealthCare System](http://img.youtube.com/vi/shodCcGKPsg/0.jpg)](https://youtu.be/shodCcGKPsg?t=461 "CS 3365 Project HealthCare System")

+<sub><sup>This project was completed during Fall 2020 during COVID-19.